Code-Institute-Submissions/gabriele-andolina-the-underwater-gang_OctResub/documentation/Agile.md

 13  | As an admin, I can approve comments so that inappropriate and/or offensive content can be left out of the community. | Pass
 14  | As an admin, I can manage all blog posts so that the community may be a place which offers true value and correct information to all its users. | Pass
-15  | As a registered user, I can log a new dive so I can keep track of my progress and experiences underwater. | Pass 16  | As a registered user, I can always view a list of previous dives on my profile's page so I can easily access them at any time. | Fail
+15  | As a registered user, I can log a new dive so I can keep track of my progress and experiences underwater. | Pass 16  | As a registered user, I can always view a list of previous dives on my profile's page so I can easily access them at any time. | Pass
 17  | As a registered user, I can create, read, update and delete my dives so I can keep my personal logbook updated and relevant.  | Pass

 #### **2.2.2 User Stories for Future Release**